 PowerPlay orders the list of all identifiable features across all loads into three sets, from most to least distinctive.
-The first set contains "noisy" features, namely, all stable and bounded power oscillation features across all loads in the tracking set.
+The first set contains "noisy" features-specifically, all stable and bounded power oscillation features across all loads in the tracking set.
 The second set contains the remaining basic features: steps, spikes, and decay/growth features across all loads.
-The final set contains any cycle features for loads in the tracking set.
-Given these ordered sets, the tracking algorithm then repeatedly executes its main loop, which applies every feature detector (from all loads) in order, as described in §4.2.
-Note that PowerPlay buffers any smart meter data that arrives while executing its main loop, and reads and appends it to the home's power data time-series on the loop's next iteration.
-The time taken to complete the main loop defines PowerPlay's online performance, i.e., the minimum ε it can support.
-For example, if the main loop takes 30 seconds to complete, then the tracking algorithm can only output each load's inferred power usage every 30 seconds.
-The exact value of ε depends on available hardware resources, as well as the number of virtual power meters to simulate -i.e., twice as many tracked loads will increase ε by roughly 2X.
+The third and final set contains any cycle features for loads in the tracking set.
+Given these ordered sets, the tracking algorithm repeatedly executes its main loop (the first loop in Algorithm 1), which applies every feature detector (from all loads) in order.
+The behavior of each feature detector is described in Section 4.2.

+The system buffers any smart meter data that arrives while executing the main loop, reading and appending it to the home's power data time-series on the loop's next iteration.
+The time taken to complete the main loop defines PowerPlay's online performance, i.e., the minimum $\epsilon$ it can support.
+For example, if the main loop takes 30s to complete, then the tracking algorithm can only output each load's inferred power usage every 30s.
+The exact value of $\epsilon$ depends on available hardware resources, as well as the number of virtual power meters to simulate-i.e., twice as many tracked loads will generally increase $\epsilon$ by roughly 2×, depending on the exact features involved.